istio/istio.io/content/about/contribute/creating-and-editing-pages/index.md

 `width` represents the percentage of space used by the image relative to the surrounding text.
-If the value is not specified, it defaults to 100$.
+If the value is not specified, it defaults to 100%.

 `ratio` represents the ratio of the image height compared to the image width.
 This value is calculated automatically for any local image content, but must be calculated manually when referencing external image content.
-In that case, `ratio` must be manually calculated using (image height / image width) * 100.
+In that case, `ratio` should be set to (image height / image width) * 100.

 ## Adding icons & emojis